Message from Department Chair:

 - Take advantage of all the resources you are provided;

-You’re all capable students and can succeed in plebe chemistry.
+You are all capable students and can succeed in plebe chemistry.
 Strive to become the most scientifically literate officer/citizen you can.
+The issues you will deal with in the Navy and in civilian life increasingly demand an understanding of the basic science that governs our universe.